elogind/elogind/README.md

 there is no global cgroup-based resource management.
 This has a few
 implications:

-  * Elogind does not create "slices" for users.
-Elogind will not record that users are associated with slices.
-  * The /run/systemd/slices directory will always be empty.
+* The directory used by systemd for slices (`/run/systemd/slices`) is not used by elogind; it will remain empty, or may not exist at all on cgroup v2.
 * Elogind does not have the concept of a "scope", internally, as it's the same as a session.
 Any API that refers to scopes will always return an error code.

 On the other hand, elogind does use a similar strategy to systemd in that it places processes in a private cgroup for organizational